owntone/owntone-server/docs/json-api.md

 | Parameter       | Type     | Value                   |
 | --------------- | -------- | ----------------------- |
 | tracks          | array    | Array of track objects  |

+See query parameters for update of a single track for a list of properties that can be modified.

 **Response**